mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 1. Copy the query code from GitHub.
 1. Open a database query tool.
-1. Connect to the LDP.
+1. Connect to the reporting database.
 1. Paste the SQL query code into a local file.
 1. Run the SQL query.
 1. Export the query results in the desired format.